How ECI Engagement Can Help Reduce Risk in Residential Projects

 "Kapitol approaches ECI differently to most.
 From the outset, we adopt an open-book method of negotiation providing full transparency into our costing process with the aim of achieving the ultimate commercial, safety, quality outcomes for our clients.
 As part of this process, we engage trades and never leave anything to chance.
 This is why our ECI approach is favoured by our top ASX listed clients.”

-The reasons for adopting the ECI method of engagement include the following:
+The reasons for adopting the ECI method of Head Contractor engagement include the following:

-• For Project Managers - ECI engagement helps the PM firm fully understand the options to improve design, reduce cost and programme for the client, and ultimately manage the risk in the project.
+For Project Managers - ECI engagement helps the project management firm fully understand the options to improve design, reduce cost and programme for the client, and ultimately manage risk more effectively

-Recently, Kapitol Group was engaged in an ECI contract for a Build to Rent project High Street Preston.
+In 2024, Kapitol Group was engaged under an ECI contract for a Build-to-Rent project, High Street, Preston.
 Simultaneously, Kapitol Group were tendering as part of an open competitive tender for another similar sized BTR project for another developer.
 The outcomes of each tell the story.

 Essence and Barings determined ECI to be the best contracting model, leveraging real-time cost feedback to enable budget tracking and concurrent value engineering.
 This approach was expected to yield a more resolved design, providing sub-contractors with confidence in both cost certainty and project viability, which in turn would generate market interest.